LSSTDESC/tom_desc/README.md

 Note that in order to get some of the right files in tom_desc (settings.py and some others), I originally mounted the workload with an entrypoint of /bin/bash (so that it wouldn't run gunicorn).
+I then ran "./manage.py migrate" to get the database tables all created.
+I then made the entrypoint the standard, and redeployed the workload.
+This is only necessary when first getting started.

 # Branch Management